cybozu/license-manager/CONTRIBUTING.md

 There are a few things to note:

-- Before committing, run `npm run lint` to make sure there are no lint errors.
+- Before committing, run `pnpm run lint` to make sure there are no lint errors.
 - All tests are located in `src/__tests__` and `__tests__`.
 Please check them to see how the tests are written.
 - Your commit message should suit to the format of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).